-What to do for some adventure on Hvar
+Things to do on Hvar Island, Croatia

 Hvar is filled with plenty to do and many places to do absolutely nothing.
 In one day you can go from floating in a turquoise bay, to off-roading along cliffside roads, and finish by dining on world class seafood.
 There is no shortage of activities on this island.

 Head to the Pakleni Islands

 Looking for the best place to stay in Hvar for nightlife?
 Head to the islands!
 The Pakleni Islands that is, which act as a natural barrier to the harbor of Hvar town.
 The 21 lush islands act as a refuge for yachts and a must for any trip to Hvar.
 The island chain consists of numerous bays of crystal clear water, stone beaches, and quiet lagoons.
 The largest of the island in the summer hosts a slew of yachts and features a party that extends well into the next morning.
 This is one of the best summer party places in Europe!
 However, in April the islands remain quiet asides from the occasional construction project as proprietors gear up for the busy season.

 There are a number of ways to explore the islands.
 Water taxis run back and forth all day and night from Hvar to the Pakleni islands.
 The taxis leave from in front of the Arsenal, and take visitors to islands of Jerolim and Stipanska, which are considered some of the best nudist beaches in the world (although not officially condoned, yet).
 The taxis continue on to Ždrilca and Mlini and the last stop is Palmižana.
 Palmižana features several restaurants, guesthouses, and yacht harbor.
 It is the busiest of the islands and a must for those looking for something more than a beach.